engooyen/majel/README.md

 `!pool here` - Show the global pool and the current channel's pool.

 `!pool reset` - Reset the global pool and delete all other pools on this server.
-This can only be triggered by admins.

 `!pool reset here` - Delete this channel's pool.
-This can only be triggered by admins.

 `!m or !t` - Show the global momentum or threat and the current channel's momentum or threat.